TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

 In order to make arguments available within the request or for mapping, they need to conform to Extbase's naming standard in order to be mapped to the extension.
 The default is to prefix arguments with the plugin signature.
-This can be adjusted via TypoScript option :ts:`view.pluginNamespace`, see :ref:`typoscript_configuration-view`.
+This can be adjusted via TypoScript option :typoscript:`view.pluginNamespace`, see :ref:`typoscript_configuration-view`.

 .. todo: This is something that might be deprecated in version 11.